ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 distinguished log entry.
 All remaining entries will be non-distinguished log entries lying on the log's frontier.

-In summary, monitoring works by progressively moving up the tree as new intermediate/root nodes are established and verifying that they're constructed correctly.
+This algorithm works by progressively moving up the tree as new intermediate or root nodes are established and verifying that they're constructed correctly.
 Once a distinguished log entry is reached and successfully verified, monitoring is no longer necessary and the relevant entry is removed from the map.

 Users will often be able to execute the monitoring process, at least partially, with the output of a fixed-version or greatest-version search for the label.